mattly/precog/readme.md

 - Your clojurescript components should behave like clojurescript as much as possible
 - Interop with JS components should be easy and lightweight.

 This is still very much a work in progress.
+See the demo for examples.

 If you're interested in collaborating, drop me a line and I'll work on getting some documentation for a development environment up and going.

 ## Example